-How common is fainting?
-As much as 50% of the US population may experience a fainting event during a lifetime.1 Fainting accounts for 1-3% of emergency department visits and 6% of hospital admissions in the US each year.1
+Fainting is a common problem accounting for 1-3% of emergency department visits and 6% of hospital admissions in the U.S. each year.1

 - Occurs when blood pressure drops and limits oxygen to the brain

 - May also be called “passing out,” “blackout” or “syncope”

 - Usually lasts only a few minutes, but may be followed by a period of confusion